-Nicholson is the intellectual and withdrawn radio presenter, with Bruce Dern as his brother, a brash aspiring property developer, married to Ellen Burstyn and living in a hopeless dream world.
+Nicholson is the intellectual and withdrawn radio presenter, David Staebler, with Bruce Dern as his brother, Jason, a brash aspiring property developer, married to Sally (Ellen Burstyn) and living in a hopeless dream world.

 Set in a windy, charmless Atlantic City, its original title was The Philosopher King, and the final title derives from the American version of Monopoly.